Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/interim/ExperimentalOishi.md

 | **Linen** | Excellent evaporation due to flax fibres, durable |
 | **Jute** | Coarse but retains water well, tested for feasibility |

-Each material was wrapped in **1 or 2 layers** depending on thickness (~0.2 to 0.5 cm per layer), and soaked for 5 minutes before testing.
+Each material was wrapped in **1 or 2 layers** depending on thickness (2mm), and soaked for 5 minutes before testing.
 Some fabrics like bamboo viscose were excluded due to procurement difficulty.

 ## Measurements